Khidr: Theories on origin

 Another hypothesis on the origin of Khiḍr compares him to the Ugaritic god Kothar-wa-Khasis.
 Both characters have some surprisingly common features.
 For example, Kothar and Khidr possess wisdom and secret knowledge.
 Both figures are involved in the slaying of a dragon.
 Kothar helps Baal to kill Yam-Nahar by making weapons for him.
 Khidr helps Sufis or wali's like Sarı Saltık in their struggle with a dragon.
 Both are also known as "sailor" figures who are symbolically associated with sea, lake and rivers.
 Khidr often has some characteristics of a sailor, even in cultural areas which are not directly linked to the sea, like mountainous Dersim.
 However, the scholar who made this argument recently (2019) revised it.
 While the two figures share characteristic parallels in many ways, historical analysis has shown that it is misleading to consider only this symbolic harmony.
 According to this view, although Khidr has some common features arising from the mythological personality of Eliyah transferred from Kothar and Hasis, he is in fact a syncretic form of Enoch and Eliyah.
 Because the Quranic story about Khidr who is mentioned anonymously in the surat al-Kahf, is basically the Enochian version of an Eliyah story.
-A small theory suggested that al-Khidr is another name for the Tamil god Murugan as some say their origins are similar to one another, but this theory seems to be unproven.